bingxiangch/thesis_auth_rag/README.md

 ## Usage Instructions
    - **Live Demo:** http://34.88.57.136:3000/

+The project is deployed on Google Compute Engine with a GPU machine type (1 x NVIDIA L4, 4 vCPU, 64GB memory).

 After a successful installation and launch of the project, follow the steps below to explore and interact with the system:

 **1. Login Credentials:**